peurpdapeurp/ndnpttv2/README.md

 ### Prerequisites

-Below are instructions on how to populate the NDNPTTv2 build directory with the prerequisites of NDNPTTv2, which are Android NDK 19, android-crew-staging.
+Below are instructions on how install the prerequisites of NDNPTTv2, which are the Android SDK, Android NDK 19, and android-crew-staging.

 First, install the Android SDK: